 Disproportionate Minority Contact (DMC) Action Network

-Youth of color are overrepresented at nearly every point of contact with the juvenile justice system—and this "disproportionate minority contact" is disturbingly persistent over time.
-Youth of color are more likely to be incarcerated and to serve more time than white youth, even when they are charged with the same category of offense.
-Learn more
+Youth of color have long been overrepresented at nearly every point of contact with the juvenile justice system.
+This disproportionate minority contact (DMC) means that youth of color are more likely to be incarcerated and to serve more time than white youth, even when they are charged with the same category of offense.

-While all states involved in the Models for Change initiative are working to reduce racial and ethnic disparities in the juvenile justice system, the DMC Action Network was launched in 2007 to bring together teams from select local jurisdictions, expose them to the latest thinking of national experts, and give them an opportunity to learn from one another about effective ways to reduce the disproportionate contact of minority and ethnic youth with the juvenile justice system.
-Learn more
+All states involved in the Models for Change initiative worked to reduce racial and ethnic disparities in the juvenile justice system as part of their overall reform work.
+The DMC Action Network launched in 2007 took a more intensive approach and brought together teams from select local jurisdictions to concentrate specific on this issue.
+The Network introduced them to national experts and created the opportunity for group problem solving on effective ways to reduce the disproportionate contact of minority and ethnic youth with the juvenile justice system.

-In addition to local jurisdictions that are already active in the Models for Change initiative, DMC Action Network members include other sites selected for measurable accomplishments in reducing disproportionate minority contact.
-There are twelve county-level sites in eight states: Illinois, Kansas, Louisiana, Maryland, North Carolina, Pennsylvania, Washington, Wisconsin.
-Learn more
+In addition to the Models for Change four core states, the DMC Action Network also included: Illinois, Kansas, Louisiana, Maryland, North Carolina, Pennsylvania, Washington, Wisconsin.

 Each site implemented at least two strategic innovations, including: